-- Shower as normal using warm rather than hot water.
+Shower as normal using warm rather than hot water.
 Allow the water to gently run over the area being treated.
-Avoid prolonged soaking in the bath or swimming as this may increase any reaction that occurs. - Use mild soap e.g. Dove or baby soap when washing but use sparingly in the area being treated. - Do not rub the treated area.
+Avoid prolonged soaking in the bath or swimming as this may increase any reaction that occurs.

+Only if your oncologist recommends it may you use a mild, unscented, pH balanced soap e.g. baby soap or a similar gentle soap.
+Use soap sparingly in the area being treated.

+Do not rub the treated area.
 Friction aggravates the skin reaction.
+Dry it carefully by patting the area with a soft towel.

+Do not be concerned if the pen marks on your skin rub or wash off.
+Do not deliberately remove them.

+Avoid using deodorant under the arm on the treated side.
+Deodorant of any description should not be applied to broken skin as this may cause complications with infection.

+Avoid shaving, waxing or using hair removal cream under the arm on the treated side.

+What to do

-Dry it carefully by patting the area with a soft towel. - Do not be concerned if the pen marks on your skin rub or wash off.
-Do not deliberately remove them. - Avoid using deodorant under the arm on the treated side.
-Deodorant of any description should not be applied to broken skin as this may cause complications with infection. - Avoid shaving, waxing or using hair removal cream under the arm on the treated side. - Do not apply any moisturisers / creams to the area unless your oncologist has recommended it.
-Moisturisers of any description should not be applied to broken skin as this may cause complications with infection. - Do not apply cosmetics, perfumes or sunscreen to the area being treated whilst on treatment.
-They may increase skin reactions. - You may use baby powder on the area being treated, preferably an antiseptic powder. - Avoid exposing the treated area to excessive heat or cold e.g. hot water bottles, ice packs, heat bags or electric blankets. - If your skin becomes itchy, try not to scratch as this may increase the reaction.
+Do not apply any moisturisers / creams to the area unless your oncologist has recommended it.
+Moisturisers of any description should not be applied to broken skin as this may cause complications with infection.

+Do not apply cosmetics, perfumes or sunscreen to the area being treated whilst on treatment.
+They may increase skin reactions.

+Only if your oncologist recommends it may you use cornflour or baby/antiseptic powder on the area being treated.

+Avoid exposing the treated area to excessive heat or cold e.g. hot water bottles, ice packs, heat bags or electric blankets.

+If your skin becomes itchy, try not to scratch as this may increase the reaction.
 Tell a radiotherapist or your oncologist, they can advise on or prescribe creams to relieve this.

-- If you experience a severe reaction where the skin may begin to blister, the oncology nurses will use special dressings to soothe, protect and allow your skin to heal. - If you experience pain due to your skin reaction, particularly pain that wakes you at night, please discuss this with a radiotherapist or your radiation oncologist.
-There are pain medications available to relieve reaction symptoms. - Cotton bras without an underwire or a soft sports-type bra tend to be less irritating to the skin.
-Where circumstances allow, it is preferable to go without a bra and wear a light cotton shirt. - Avoid exposing the treated area to direct sunlight.
+If you experience a severe reaction where the skin may begin to blister, the oncology nurses will use special dressings to soothe, protect and allow your skin to heal.

+If you experience pain due to your skin reaction, particularly pain that wakes you at night, please discuss this with a radiotherapist or your radiation oncologist.
+There are pain medications available to relieve reaction symptoms.

+Cotton bras without an underwire or a soft sports-type bra tend to be less irritating to the skin.
+Where circumstances allow, it is preferable to go without a bra and wear a light cotton shirt.

+Avoid exposing the treated area to direct sunlight.
 Cover up with a loose material scarf or clothing or stay in the shade.
-Even when you have finished your treatment, you must take care of the skin in the treated area, as it will always be more sensitive to the sun. - If you are taking any vitamin supplements, please discuss this with your oncologist to find out which supplements you can continue taking during treatment. - It is common for patients receiving radiation to feel more tired than usual.
-This is a normal side-effect of the radiation treatment. - Your oncologist will see you up to once a week whilst you are on treatment.
-They may advise on, or prescribe creams and medications to help relieve the symptoms. - Do not hesitate to ask a radiotherapist or your oncologist if you have any questions or are experiencing any problems. - Please inform your oncologist if you are taking any other treatments as these may reduce the effectiveness of your radiotherapy treatment or aggravate any side-effects.
+Even when you have finished your treatment, you must take care of the skin in the treated area, as it will always be more sensitive to the sun.

+If you are taking any vitamin supplements, please discuss this with your oncologist to find out which supplements you can continue taking during treatment.

+It is common for patients receiving radiation to feel more tired than usual.
+This is a normal side-effect of the radiation treatment.

+Your oncologist will see you up to once a week whilst you are on treatment.
+They may advise on, or prescribe creams and medications to help relieve the symptoms.

+Do not hesitate to ask a radiotherapist or your oncologist if you have any questions or are experiencing any problems.

+Please inform your oncologist if you are taking any other treatments as these may reduce the effectiveness of your radiotherapy treatment or aggravate any side-effects.

+Advice for patients receiving radiation treatment to the breast and chest wall www.lifehealthcare.co.za

+Notes: